 Property Description Required ejb3 if this is a call to an EJB3.x Session Bean ejb-name The identity of the EJB.
-Optional when ejb3 is true. jndi-name Relevant JNDI lookup. initial-context-factory JNDI lookup mechanism. provider-url Relevant provider.
+Optional when ejb3 is true. jndi-name Relevant JNDI lookup. initial-context-factory JNDI lookup mechanism.

-Property Description Required method EJB method name to call. ejb-params The list of parameters to use when calling the method and where in the input Message they reside. esb-out-var The location of the output.
+Property Description Required provider-url Relevant provider. method EJB method name to call. lazy-ejb-init Whether EJBs should be lazily initialised at runtime rather than at deploy time.
+Default is false.
+No ejb-params The list of parameters to use when calling the method and where in the input Message they reside. esb-out-var The location of the output.
 Default value is DEFAULT_EJB_OUT.
 No